NilimaShinde/Mentorship/README.md

 ## Run tests on local machine

 - Extract the project from git and open it in Eclipse.

-- Make sure that remote_execution in src/main/java/com/qa/config/config.properties is set as false.

 - Go to src/test/java/com/qa/suites/ and execute the suite.xml file.